mucommander/mucommander/readme.txt

  - Romanian translation (contributed by Catalin Hritcu)

 Bug fixes:
+ - Fixed SFTP connections which could not be established to some servers not supporting the 'password' authentication method
  - Windows UNC network paths (those starting with \\) are now properly handled, fixing startup problems under Windows if the user home is located on a network share
- - Improved focus management, fixing some focus issues
+ - Improved focus management, fixing some previous focus issues
  - Fixed drive popup which doesn't immediately reflect bookmark changes
  - Fixed .GZ files not opened when extension is upper-cased
  - GZ files inside Tar archives can now be properly opened